geomstats/geomstats/docs/contributing/index.rst

    This way, further modifications on the code base are guaranteed to be consistent with the desired behavior.
-Merging your PR should not break any test in any backend (numpy, tensorflow or pytorch).
+Merging your PR should not break any test in any backend.

 #. **Make sure that your PR follows Python international style guidelines**,
    `PEP8 <https://www.python.org/dev/peps/pep-0008>`_.
 The `flake8` package